Application

 A: The interview will be held online as a group interview.
 During this session, we aim to learn more about you, including your educational background, job-seeking status, passion for the field, leadership roles in projects, and overall communication skills.
 Additionally, we will assess your commitment to full attendance throughout the program.

-• Q: On which days do we need to attend the program?
+- Q: On which days do we need to attend the programme?
 Is it only on weekdays or does it include weekends?

-A: The program will be conducted on weekdays only.
+A: The programme will be conducted on weekdays only.
 However, if a public holiday falls on a weekday, a replacement session may be scheduled on a weekend if necessary.

 A: Yes, we will assist with job placement.
 You will need to apply for your desired job through our job portal, and we will forward your application to the respective company.